bajielyf/velnix-editor/docs/ROADMAP.md

 - Consolidate configuration schema definitions to reduce loose coupling between UI options and stored fields.
-- Move long-running search work out of the UI path so large files and broad searches remain responsive.
 - Add clearer error feedback and logging behavior.
-- Add refresh and auto-refresh options to the search results panel.
 - Add selected-keyword highlighting: when the user selects a word or token, matching occurrences throughout the current document should be highlighted, similar to the selected-word highlight behavior familiar from Notepad++.
-- Add session restore support.

 ### Medium Priority